Kiirtiiii/SQL-projects/amazon-sales-analysis/README.md

-# SQL Projects

-This repository contains my SQL practice and project work using MySQL.
-I created these projects to improve my SQL skills and understand how SQL is used to analyze real-world datasets.

-## Projects

-### Amazon Sales Analysis
+# Amazon Sales Analysis using SQL

-- Analyzed an Amazon sales dataset using SQL.
-- Explored sales, products, categories, payment methods, and order status.
-- Answered business-related questions using SQL queries.
+## Overview

+I worked on this project to practice SQL by analyzing an Amazon sales dataset.
+Instead of writing random practice queries, I wanted to answer business-related questions using SQL and understand how data can be used to make decisions.

+## Business Questions

+- Which product categories sold the most units?
+- Which products were the best-selling?
+- Which payment methods were most commonly used?
+- What was the average quantity sold per category?
+- How did order status affect overall sales?

-## SQL Concepts Used
+## Skills Used

-- SELECT
-- WHERE
-- GROUP BY
-- ORDER BY
+- Database Creation
-- HAVING
+- Data Filtering
-- LIMIT
+- Grouping & Aggregation
-- DISTINCT
+- Sorting
-- Aggregate Functions (SUM, AVG, COUNT)
-- Database and Table Creation
+- Business Analysis using SQL

 ## Tools

 - MySQL
 - MySQL Workbench

-More SQL projects will be added as I continue learning.
+## Files

+- `amazon_sales.sql` – Database creation and SQL queries
+- `KEY_INSIGHTS.md` – Summary of business insights
+- `README.md` – Project documentation

+## What I Learned

+While working on this project, I improved my understanding of:

+- Writing SQL queries to answer business questions
+- Aggregate functions
+- GROUP BY and HAVING
+- Database design and querying
+- Interpreting query results instead of just writing queries

+## Future Improvements

+- Create dashboards in Power BI using the same dataset
+- Perform deeper sales trend analysis
+- Work with larger datasets and multiple related tables

 ## Additional Documentation

-- 📄 **KEY_INSIGHTS.md** – Summary of the key findings from the analysis.
+- 📄 **KEY_INSIGHTS.md** - Summary of the key findings from the analysis.